Submarine: World War II

 During World War II, Germany used submarines to devastating effect in the Battle of the Atlantic, where it attempted to cut Britain's supply routes by sinking more merchant ships than Britain could replace.
 These merchant ships were vital to supply Britain's population with food, industry with raw material, and armed forces with fuel and armaments.
 Although the U-boats had been updated in the interwar years, the major innovation was improved communications, encrypted using the Enigma cipher machine.
-This allowed for mass-attack naval tactics (Rudeltaktik, commonly known as "wolfpack"), but was also ultimately the U-boats' downfall.
+This allowed for mass-attack naval tactics (Rudeltaktik, commonly known as "wolfpack"), which ultimately ceased to be effective when the U-boat's Enigma was cracked.
 By the end of the war, almost 3,000 Allied ships (175 warships, 2,825 merchantmen) had been sunk by U-boats.
 Although successful early in the war, Germany's U-boat fleet suffered heavy casualties, losing 793 U-boats and about 28,000 submariners out of 41,000, a casualty rate of about 70%.

 The Imperial Japanese Navy operated the most varied fleet of submarines of any navy, including Kaiten crewed torpedoes, midget submarines (Type A Ko-hyoteki and Kairyu classes), medium-range submarines, purpose-built supply submarines and long-range fleet submarines.
 They also had submarines with the highest submerged speeds during World War II (I-201-class submarines) and submarines that could carry multiple aircraft (I-400-class submarines).
 They were also equipped with one of the most advanced torpedoes of the conflict, the oxygen-propelled Type 95.
 Nevertheless, despite their technical prowess, Japan chose to use its submarines for fleet warfare, and consequently were relatively unsuccessful, as warships were fast, maneuverable and well-defended compared to merchant ships.

 The submarine force was the most effective anti-ship weapon in the American arsenal.
 Submarines, though only about 2 percent of the U.S. Navy, destroyed over 30 percent of the Japanese Navy, including 8 aircraft carriers, 1 battleship and 11 cruisers.
 US submarines also destroyed over 60 percent of the Japanese merchant fleet, crippling Japan's ability to supply its military forces and industrial war effort.
 Allied submarines in the Pacific War destroyed more Japanese shipping than all other weapons combined.
 This feat was considerably aided by the Imperial Japanese Navy's failure to provide adequate escort forces for the nation's merchant fleet.

 During World War II, 314 submarines served in the US Navy, of which nearly 260 were deployed to the Pacific.
 When the Japanese attacked Hawaii in December 1941, 111 boats were in commission; 203 submarines from the Gato, Balao, and Tench classes were commissioned during the war.
 During the war, 52 US submarines were lost to all causes, with 48 directly due to hostilities.
 US submarines sank 1,560 enemy vessels, a total tonnage of 5.3 million tons (55% of the total sunk).